Postmastectomy Tattooing with David Allen

 January 12-13 (2019) in Chicago, IL.

-Seminar & Workshop
+Seminar & Workshop (TWO DAYS LEFT TO PURCHASE)

 For more information on David, read his JAMA article: Moving the Needle on Recovery From Breast Cancer - The Healing Role of Postmastectomy Tattoos - JAMA